charlesbmi/tutorial_git/README.md

 # tutorial_git
-Mostly-empty repo for Git workshop on branching
+Repo for Git workshop on branching